makrai/notes/park21-vad-from-categ-emo.md

     engage and interact (Stark and Hoey, 2020).
 From a different perspective,
 * problems might occur from the inaccurate results of the model
   * Mispredictions of the models could result in harmful outcomes
-* a serious problem in many languages with relatively low resources, resulting
+* languages with relatively low resources
   * quality  of emotion detection resources would degrade if translated to
   * cultural nuances to defining emotions vary
-* guidelines for the ethical use of emotional AI technologies present a checklist for anyone engaged with data about human emotion
+* guidelines for the ethical use of emotional AI technologies present
+  * a checklist for anyone engaged with data about human emotion
   * Stark and Hoey (2020)
   * McStay and Pavliscak (2019) include a number of salutary suggestions for taking action as a practitioner
 * resources using multilingual corpora with categorical emotion labels (Öhman+ 2018)